 The Peter B. Lewis Gateway Center is a highly sustainable, four-story, mixed-use building that serves as the front door to the city of Oberlin and the Oberlin College campus.
 It is the first building to be realized within a larger, 13-acre Green Arts District.
 The exterior design is contemporary and uses simple materials of glass, aluminum and wood, many of which are either salvaged or recycled.

-The building presently includes the 70-suite Hotel at Oberlin, the William and Helen Birenbaum Innovation and Performance Space, the Clyde McGregor ’74 Office of Admissions, the 1833 Restaurant, Lemle Center for Teaching Innovation and Excellence, and the Oberlin Center for Convergence (StudiOC).
+The building presently includes the 70-suite Hotel at Oberlin, the William and Helen Birenbaum Innovation and Performance Space, the Clyde McGregor ’74 Office of Admissions, the 1833 Restaurant, the Gertrude B. Lemle Teaching Center, and the Oberlin Center for Convergence (StudiOC).